-During the reporting period Sixt Leasing SE considered the measures required by MaRisk relating to the adequacy of risk management as well as the measures required to ensure the correctness of the business organisation, taking into account the complexity and scale of the risks assumed by the Company.
+During the reporting period, Sixt Leasing SE considered the measures required by MaRisk relating to the adequacy of risk management as well as the measures required to ensure the correctness of the business organisation, taking into account the complexity and scale of the risks assumed by the Company.

-Sixt Leasing SE only takes risks if they are calculable and consistent with the principles enshrined in the policy objectives and strategy of the Company or Group.
+Sixt Leasing SE only takes risks if they are calculable and consistent with the principles enshrined in the policy objectives and strategy of the Company or Group as well as the previously defined risk appetite.

 Based on the risk strategy determined by the management, essential components of the risk management system are the identification, systematic documenting and analysis, assessment and prioritisation of risks, as well as an analysis of the effects and impact of risks on the Company.
-On this basis measures to avoid, reduce or transfer risks can be initiated.
+On this basis, measures to avoid, reduce or transfer risks can be initiated.

-Risk management is based on the risk-taking capability calculation, which is established quarterly as part of the risk report and which lists all material risks.

-Taking into account outsourced processes to Sixt GmbH & Co.
-Autovermietung KG and other Sixt Group companies, Sixt Leasing SE has installed a risk management system for the monitoring of all relevant risks incurred, which is continuously developed further on the basis of the Company's own business needs and in line with the requirements of a stock listed company.
-Sixt Leasing SE has established internal policies and controls to comply with MaRisk and is constantly reviewing and developing these.
+Risk management is based on the risk-taking capability calculation, which is established quarterly as part of the risk report and which lists all material risks of the Company.
+Taking into account any outsourced processes, Sixt Leasing SE has installed a risk management system for the monitoring of all relevant risks incurred, which is continuously developed further on the basis of the Company's own business needs and in line with the requirements of a stock listed company.
+Sixt Leasing SE has established internal policies and controls to comply with the minimum requirements for risk management of banks and financial services institutions (MaRisk) and is constantly reviewing and developing these.
 The existing risk management systems within the departments of controlling, accounting, compliance, risk controlling, operative credit management, receivables management, and internal audit orientate themselves towards the stipulations of the MaRisk.

-The following functions are completely or party outsourced as part of outsourcing arrangements to Sixt GmbH & Co.
+The following function was completely or partly outsourced as part of outsourcing arrangements to Sixt GmbH & Co.
 Autovermietung KG as of the end of the reporting period: